 I was this simple boy with a diplomatic theory for life.
 Often concluded things on a simple act, felt that my thoughts were very different since I did not really share things with people in life, even with my close family members thinking that they would never understand me.
 I usually thought that I would rarely find people with similar mindset and expression for life.
 I disagreed with most and was was a terrible listener.
-Life suddenly for me had been about being successful and luxurious.
-I often felt this vague complexity about the things I did in a normal monotonous life and often envious about others achievements.
-This remained true for sometime until June 2k14.
+Life for me, suddenly had become about being successful and having luxury.
+I often felt this vague complexity about the things I did in a normal monotonous life and often felt envious about others achievements.
+This remained true for sometime until June 2014.

-When I initially heard of the conference, I was not willing to attend it because I felt that it would be a waste of time and I would rather rest at home since I was just done with my entrance exams.
-But somehow my parents convinced me that I should give it a try and hence I was at Asia Plateau with immense sense of surprise which the entire campus had to offer.
+When I initially heard of the conference, I was not willing to attend it because I felt that it would be a waste of time and I would rather rest at home since I had just finished my entrance exams.
+My parents convinced me that I should give it a try and hence I was at Asia Plateau; immensely surprised with the amount of beauty the campus had to offer.
 The amount of thought put in every single aspect of the buildings, the parks, the environmentally conscious architecture really pulled me closer to it.

 After LMAD, my perception of life has changed.
 I now know the things which I need to give more priority to, things which make sense.
 Now I can easily distinguish between things which have immense importance in mankind from those which only look good from the outside.
 The learning at the conference also helped me fix the broken relation I had with my father and got to know him better.
 Every time I visit Asia Plateau, I come back a better person.
 It just magically helps me grow.

 To end with, I would like quote a Persian Poet, Jalal ad-Din Rumi : ‘’ Yesterday I was clever, so I wanted to change the world.
 Today I am wise, so I am changing myself ’’.